lorenzopalaia/StackHound/README.md

     ```sh
     npm install
     ```
-3. You might need a GitHub Personal Access Token with `public_repo` scope for the GitHub API.
-Create a `.env.local` file in the root directory and add your token:
+3.  **(Optional) For local development requiring access to the GitHub API (e.g., testing against private repos or avoiding rate limits):** Create a GitHub Personal Access Token with `repo` scope (or `public_repo` if only analyzing public repos).
+Create a `.env.local` file in the root directory and add your token.
+This token is used by the _local server_ when making requests to GitHub.
     ```env
+    # .env.local
     GITHUB_TOKEN=YOUR_GITHUB_TOKEN
     ```
+    **Note:** When calling the deployed API or your local API endpoint from your own applications, you'll need to provide the token in the request header as shown in the API Usage section.

 <p align="right">(<a href="#top">back to top</a>)</p>